zschutzman/zschutzman.github.io/tradeoffs-fair-dist/nc-maps.md

 ## North Carolina -- Pareto-Optimal Plans

 These are the 13 Pareto-optimal plans for North Carolina, ordered from least compact to most compact (and therefore in descending order according to partisan symmetry).
+All figures are rounded to three decimal places of precision.
 The districts are colored on a red-grey-blue scale, according to the margin of victory in the 2014 U.S. Senate race.
 Districts with a wider margin for Democrat Kay Hagan appear bluer and those with a wider margin for Republican Thom Tillis appear redder.